-Because the program must verify the knowledge and skills fundamental to the practice of speechlanguage pathology, students in the SPLP-MS program must pass a variety of clinical skills demonstrations; students who transfer in credits from another institution still must pass these clinical skills assessments in order for the Graduate Coordinator and/or Chair to sign the document students submit for certification upon completion of their program.
-For example, students who transfer in coursework in research methods must demonstrate through faceto-face discussions that they understand the tenants of evidence-based practice.
-These discussions will be with the instructor for the Elements of Research course as well as with clinical supervisors during clinical practicums.
+For example, students who transfer coursework in research methods must demonstrate through face-toface discussions that they understand the tenants of evidence-based practice.
+These discussions will be with the instructor for the evidence-based practices course as well as with clinical supervisors during clinical practicums.
 Students who transfer in a course on a particular disorder will be expected to participate in the lab sessions for those classes during which students demonstrate the laboratory skills in that disorder area.
-If the student fails the competency demonstration, he or she would participate in a remediation plan just as any other student would in order to remediate the deficient skills.
-The process would then follow procedures for remediation plans outlined above (see Remediation Plans).
+If the student fails the competency demonstration, he or she would participate in a remediation plan just as any other student would to remediate the deficient skills.
+The process would then follow procedures for remediation plans outlined in this handbook (see Remediation Plans).
 Upon admission, the student and appropriate faculty members will discuss what tasks, labs or meetings will be required to satisfy the knowledge and skills areas, and materials the student can use to prepare will be identified.